bessagroup/f3dasm/docs/examples/benchmarkoptimization.rst

     f(\textbf{x}) = \sin^2 (\pi w_1) + \sum_{i = 1}^{D - 1} (w_i - 1)^2 \left( 1 + 10 \sin^2 (\pi w_i + 1) \right) + (w_d - 1)^2 (1 + \sin^2 (2 \pi w_d)) \\ w_i = 1 + \frac{x_i - 1}{4}

-*The original input domain is (-10, 10), but we scale these boundaries to the boundaries our input space*
+.. note::   The original input domain is (-10, 10), but we scale these boundaries to the boundaries our input space

 First we create such a function by creating an object from the :class:`~f3dasm.functions.pybenchfunction.Levy` class